meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step1.md

-# Starting Our Microservices with Docker Compose
+# Starting our Microservices with Docker Compose

 This SLO workshop uses multiple docker images in order to build a microservices environment for local development.